On Direct vs Indirect Data-Driven Predictive Control: Introduction

 \textbf{Related work.} The control design problem considered in this paper, that of data-driven predictive control, has garnered considerable attention in recent years.
 Several techniques for design that combine learning with model predictive control have been proposed~\cite{LH-KW-MM-MZ:20,JB-JK-MAM-FA:20}.
 In~\cite{JC-JL-FD:18}, the authors introduce the Data-Enabled Predictive Control (DeePC) method, which has then been applied to various settings~\cite{JC-JL-FD:20}.
 In a recent work~\cite{FD-JC-IM:21}, the authors present experimental results comparing direct and indirect data-driven control in the presence of noise and nonlinearities in the underlying system.
 Furthermore, the authors present a framework to bridge the direct and indirect approaches based on regularization, which potentially allows for an efficient transition between the two approaches.
-Of particular relevance are works that have investigated the connection between persistency of excitation and data-driven control and system identification~\cite{HJVW-JE-HLT-MKC:20,JCW-PR-IM-BLMDM:05}, as are works that have investigated the sample complexity of LTI system identification~\cite{MS-HM-ST-MIJ-BR:18,YJ-AP:19} and data-driven LQR design~\cite{SD-HM-NM-BR-ST:18}.
+Also, in~\cite{FF-SL:21} the authors compare the DeePC method with the Subspace Predictive Control (SPC) method, showing that the two methods are equivalent in the deterministic case, reasoning that the DeePC method implicitly estimates the same predictive model as SPC.
+Further, they investigate the comparative performance of the two methods in experiments.
+Also of particular relevance are works that have investigated the connection between persistency of excitation and data-driven control and system identification~\cite{HJVW-JE-HLT-MKC:20,JCW-PR-IM-BLMDM:05}, as are works that have investigated the sample complexity of LTI system identification~\cite{MS-HM-ST-MIJ-BR:18,YJ-AP:19} and data-driven LQR design~\cite{SD-HM-NM-BR-ST:18}.
 However, an analysis characterizing the comparative performance of the direct and indirect approaches and an understanding of the non-asymptotic case are still lacking.

 The distinction between direct and indirect data-driven control parallels the distinction between discriminative and generative modeling approaches in machine learning classification, where a dataset is either used to train a classifier to simply learn (in a supervised setting) to classify input examples as in the discriminative case, or to learn a generative model for the classes as in the latter case.
 In this context, \cite{AN-MIJ:02} is an early work comparing the performance of discriminative and generative classifiers as a function of dataset size.
 Several works~\cite{GB-BT:04,JL-CB-TM:06} have proposed interpolating schemes that result in hybrid discriminative/generative models to exploit the advantages of both classes of models, with reported success.